-Figure 7: Causal diagram for a longitudinal version of the hypothetical drought study for plot i at site s.
-For simplicity, time is represented by two periods: t and t+1.
-The diagram can be extended to include all times $t=1,\ldots,T$.
-G_t is the unmeasured mediator-outcome confounder at time t, and G{t+1} is the same unmeasured mediator-outcome confounder at the next time point t+1.
-All other labels are as defined in Figure 2.
+Fig. 7.
+Causal diagram for a longitudinal version of the hypothetical drought study for plot i at site s.
+For simplicity, time is represented by two periods: t and t + 1.
+The diagram can be extended to include all times t = 1, ..., T. G_t is the unmeasured mediator-outcome confounder at time t, and G{t+1} is the same unmeasured mediator-outcome confounder at the next time point t + 1.
+All other labels are as defined in Fig. 2.

-Below, we describe two widely used approaches for eliminating mediator-outcome confounding effects: multilevel modelling and autoregressive modelling designs (Gelman and Hill, 2006; VanderWeele, 2015; Wooldridge, 2010).
+Below, we describe two widely used approaches for eliminating mediator-outcome confounding effects: multilevel modelling and autoregressive modelling designs (Gelman & Hill, 2006; VanderWeele, 2015; Wooldridge, 2010).
 For a review of additional approaches to leveraging clustered longitudinal designs for causal inference, see Wooldridge (2010).
-As we will highlight in the following subsections, valid inference from clustered longitudinal data designs requires additional attention to correctly modelling the structure of the data (e.g., serial correlation of the errors).
+As we will highlight in the following subsections, valid inference from clustered longitudinal data designs requires additional attention to modelling the structure of the data correctly (e.g. serial correlation of the errors).